 A success timeline featuring the most significant achievements of Pat Riley.

-In 1965, Pat Riley was named First Team All-SEC, All-NCAA Tournament Team, NCAA Regional Player of the Year, SEC Player of the Year and AP Third Team All-American.
+In 1965, Pat Riley was named First Team All-SEC, All-NCAA Tournament Team, NCAA Regional Player of the Year, SEC Player of the Year and AP Third Team All-American as a junior for the Kentucky Wildcats.

-In 1972, Pat Riley played a significant role as a reserve on the Los Angeles Lakers' NBA Championship team, marking a significant achievement in his playing career.
+In 1972, Pat Riley played a role as a reserve on the Los Angeles Lakers team that won the NBA Championship.

 In 1980, Pat Riley won an NBA championship as an assistant coach.